ksysoev/make-it-public/README.md

 #### Generating Authentication Tokens

-To generate an authentication token for a client:
+To generate an authentication token for your deployment, use the following command:

 ```bash
 mit server token generate --key-id your-key-id --ttl 24